Last Updated on June 29, 2022 by Rebecca Huff

 Let’s talk about BLEACH.
 Did you realize that for bleach to properly do its “job” it has to remain on the item you are disinfecting for 30 minutes?
 According to the Washington Toxics Coalition, this is how long it takes to kill bacteria and is not effective if the surface is dirty.
 To use bleach properly, one must first clean the surface and then disinfect it.

 Here’s a disheartening secret; if you are buying organic food, yet spraying a disinfectant in your home, you are contradicting your purpose.
 Of course, you want to keep your home clean but repeated exposure to these disinfectants is linked to a significantly higher cancer rate.
 Did you know that bacteria does not cause the common cold or flu?
 Viruses are what cause these illnesses and antibacterial soap doesn’t kill viruses.
 Mind blown?

 I have a thing about germs.
-I avoided gyms for years because of the invisible little things hiding everywhere waiting to attack me when I least expected it!
-I recently obtained a membership to one that looked extremely clean, however, I will be bringing my own homemade hand sanitizer with me, alcohol-free of course!
+In fact, I avoided gyms for years because of the invisible little things hiding everywhere waiting to attack me when I least expected it!
+Recently, I joined a gym that looked extremely clean, however, I will be bringing my own homemade hand sanitizer with me, alcohol-free of course!
 I’m sure it is cleaned daily, even multiple times per day based on the number of people using it.
 Similarly, surfaces inside your home that people touch frequently, like remotes and light switches, will need to be cleaned more often.